softcover/softcover_book/chapters/getting_started.md

 ![The example book PDF.\label{fig:example_pdf}](images/figures/example_pdf.png)

-The `softcover build:pdf` command dumps a lot to the screen, and as with EPUB and MOBI you can use command-line options to make the PDF builder quiet (`-q`) or silent (`-s`), but I strongly recommend using the default verbose option unless you're *sure* the file will build without error.
-The problem is that `xelatex` will hang on syntax errors, and you need to be able to type `x` to exit.
-(Remember that: type `x` to exit when the PDF builder hangs.
+The `softcover build:pdf` command dumps a lot of output to the screen, and as with EPUB and MOBI you can use command-line options to make the PDF builder quiet (`-q`) or silent (`-s`), but I strongly recommend using the default verbose option unless you're *sure* the file will build without error.
+The issue is that `xelatex` will hang on syntax errors, and you need to be able to type `x` to exit. (**Remember this**: type `x` to exit when the PDF builder hangs.
 I guarantee you will need to use this information at some point.)

 By default, the PDF builder runs twice to ensure all cross-references are updated, but if the cross-references haven't changed you can pass an option to make it run only once: